rjweld21/Weld_EthnicityDetection/README.md

 6. Numpy
 7. dlib

+Dlib dependencies for this project include...
+1. shape\_predictor\_68\_face\_landmarks.dat - This file can be downloaded at [this link](https://github.com/AKSHAYUBHAT/TensorFace/blob/master/openface/models/dlib/shape_predictor_68_face_landmarks.dat)
+* This file must be input to the main project folder with face_cropper.py for the facial cropping script to work.

 When adding new data...
 1. Add image(s) to 'images/original' directory
 2. Run 'face_cropper.py -i images/original' from terminal in local repo main folder
 3. Append data/ethLabels.csv folder with a new row with new images' data

+## ADDITIONAL INFORMATION
+1. Before running code for model creation, the data cleaning methods should be checked over to avoid any runtime errors.
+2. As it is easily seen, the VGG16 model is an iPython notebook while the ResNet model is trained in a python script.
+This is because the server used for inital training with VGG16 was taken offline and another server without a running running jupyter kernal had to be used.
+Both training models will work though after the data cleaning methods are checked to avoid cleaning errors.